Top 45+ QuickBooks Interview Questions and Answers | Updated 2025

 • Main account types include assets, liabilities, equity, income, and expenses.

-• Income: Revenue generated from sales or services.
+• Revenue generated from sales or services.

 Ans: